MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Results

-\paragraph{Design of Token Mixer} In this section, we perform a comprehensive ablation study for a systematic design of MambaVision token mixer.
-Our goal is to modify the existing Mamba block for computer vision tasks and we evaluate the performance for different tasks such as classification, object detection and instance segmentation and semantic segmentation.
-All experiments follow a model similar to the architecture layout of the MambaVision-T model as the basis.
-A shown in Table~\ref{tab:abl_study1}, we start by using the original Mamba formulation with the causal conv layer in the SSM branch (\textit{i.e.} conv1) and without the additional conv layer in our proposed symmetric branch (\textit{i.e.} conv2).
-As expected, this formulation achieves a suboptimal performance with a Top-1 accuracy of $80.9\%$ ($-1.8\%$), box AP and mask AP of $44.8$ ($-1.6$) and $40.2$ ($-1.6$) and mIoU of $44.2\%$ ($-1.4$).
-We then replace the causal conv of SSM branch (\textit{i.e.} conv1) with a regular conv layer and observe improvements in terms of all metrics due to this change.
-Furthermore, we add conv2 layer but use the same gating mechanism of Mamba instead of concatenation.
-This change improves the performance and leads to a Top-1 accuracy of $81.3\%$, box AP and mask AP of $45.3$ and $41.0$ and mIoU of $45.7\%$.
-Finally, adding concatenation considerably improves the performance in all metrics by $+1.0\%$, $+1.1$, $+0.8$ and $+0.9$ in terms of ImageNet Top-1, box AP and mask AP for MS COCO and mIoU for ADE20K dataset.
-Hence, this validates our hypothesis that concatenating the outputs from both branches (\textit{i.e.} SSM and non-SSM) leads to learning richer feature representation and enhancing global context understanding.
+\paragraph{Design of Token Mixer} We conducted a comprehensive ablation study to systematically design the MambaVision token mixer.
+Our investigation focused on adapting the Mamba block for computer vision tasks, evaluating performance across classification, object detection, instance segmentation, and semantic segmentation.
+All experiments used a model architecture based on MambaVision-T configuration.
+As shown in Table~\ref{tab:abl_study1}, we began with the original Mamba formulation, which includes a causal convolution layer in the SSM branch (conv1) but lacks the additional convolution layer in our proposed symmetric branch (conv2).
+This baseline configuration achieved suboptimal performance across all metrics, with ImageNet Top-1 accuracy of 80.9\% (-1.8\%), MS COCO box AP of 44.8 (-1.6) and mask AP of 40.2 (-1.6), and ADE20K mIoU of 44.2\% (-1.4).
+We then replaced the causal convolution in the SSM branch (conv1) with a regular convolution layer, which improved performance across all metrics.
+Subsequently, we added conv2 layer while maintaining Mamba's original gating mechanism instead of concatenation, resulting in ImageNet Top-1 accuracy of 81.3\%, MS COCO box AP of 45.3 and mask AP of 41.0, and ADE20K mIoU of 45.7\%.
+Finally, implementing concatenation led to substantial improvements across all metrics, with gains of +1.0\% in ImageNet Top-1, +1.1 in box AP and +0.8 in mask AP for MS COCO, and +0.9 in mIoU for ADE20K.
+These results validate our hypothesis that concatenating outputs from both branches (SSM and non-SSM) enables the model to learn richer feature representations and enhance global context understanding.